-We are on a coronavirus hiatus, but hope to return in Spring 2021.
+We are on a coronavirus hiatus, and hope to return to action with our camps this summer.

 Come have fun fencing!
 Everyone is welcome.